Capital Economics for Hedge Funds

 We partner with a wide range of hedge fund investors to help them anticipate turning points in economic and market cycles, to identify opportunities as macro narratives shift, and to understand how longer-term changes in the global economy will affect their returns.
 Whatever your strategy, our 70-plus global team of professional economists and personalised data solutions prepare you with the insight you need to stay ahead of the curve.

-We are constantly monitoring what is happening – and what might happen next – in over 100 markets, economies, and sectors so you don’t have to.
+Our global team is constantly analyising what is happening – and what might happen next – in over 100 markets, economies, and sectors so you don’t have to.

-We react fast to market shifts and highlight the implications, helping you make quick, confident investment decisions when every second counts.
+We react fast to market shifts and highlight the implications, helping you make quick, confident decisions when every second counts.
+And we help you explain those decisions to your clients.

 We know that hedge funds need trusted, independent insight to determine when to bet against the market.
 Our track record of successful non-consensus calls and thought leadership informed from all angles help you identify opportunities to confidently challenge received wisdom.